-'''

-$Rev:: 13 $: Revision of last commit
+\$Rev:: 13 \$: Revision of last commit

-$Author:: harry $: Author of last commit
+\$Author:: harry \$: Author of last commit

-$Date:: 2006-03-15 0#$: Date of last commit
+\$Date:: 2006-03-15 0#\$: Date of last commit

-'''

-The use of fixed-length keywords is especially handy when performing substitutions into complex file formats that themselves use fixed-length fields for data, or for which the stored size of a given data field is overbearingly difficult to modify from outside the format's native application (as is true for the older Microsoft Office document formats).
+The use of fixed-length keywords is especially handy when performing substitutions into complex file formats that themselves use fixed-length fields for data, or for which the stored size of a given data field is overbearingly difficult to modify from outside the format's native application.
+Of course, where binary file formats are concerned, you must always take great care that any keyword substitution you introduce-fixed-length or otherwise-does not violate the integrity of that format.
+While it might sound easy enough, this can be an astonishingly difficult task for most of the popular binary file formats in use today, and not something to be undertaken by the faint of heart!